kenp-io/kenpio-docs/docs/airpods-usb-c-protection-cases/instructions.md

   <figcaption><b>Figure 5.</b> Top Part Alignment</figcaption>
 </figure>

-Press on the down on the top of the top protection case to make sure the sticker bonds correctly. **Hold while pressing for 30 seconds, this is important.**
+Press down on the top of the top protection case to make sure the sticker bonds correctly. **Hold while pressing for 30 seconds, this is important.**

 ___